mozilla/webmaker-core/README.md

 ```

 ## API Requests
 The `./lib/api.js` module is the primary way in which you should interact with api.webmaker.org.
-This module can use Android's `SharedPreferences` API to cache API requests thus reducing network requests.
+This module can use the platform's `SharedPreferences` API to cache API requests thus reducing network requests.
 If you would like to use the cache, you can send `useCache: true` to the module:

 ```js
 var api = require('./lib/api.js');